'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 I was 150 miles away on May 18, 1980, when Mount St. Helens blew, but my bed shook and the windows on my Oregon A-frame rattled.

-I rushed to my radio station and its clacking Associated Press wire machine, and pulled up a pile of wire copy from the floor.
+I rushed to my radio station and its clacking Associated Press wire machine and pulled up a pile of wire copy from the floor.
 The reports coming in from southwest Washington state were hard to believe:

 - A boiling plume of ash rising 15 miles high.